Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_26_inheritance/mat_26.md

 3. Protected members accessible in derived classes
 4. Override methods for specialization
 5. Use inheritance for "is-a" relationships

+---

+## Closing Story

+"No more code duplication!"
+Tian exclaimed, looking at his refactored class hierarchy.
+Person as the base with common attributes like name and age, then Resident, Official, and BusinessOwner as derived classes adding their specific features.

+Kuya Miguel nodded.
+"That's the power of inheritance: write common code once in the base class, then specialize in derived classes.
+Every Resident IS-A Person, every Official IS-A Person.
+They inherit the Person features and add their own."

+Tian practiced constructor chaining, watching base constructors fire before derived constructors.
+"And protected members are accessible in derived classes but hidden from outside.
+Perfect middle ground between private and public."

+"Right!
+And notice how you can override methods for specialized behavior.
+Person has a generic display(), but Resident overrides it to show barangay and balance, Official overrides to show position and salary.
+Same interface, different behavior."

+Tian reviewed his BusinessOwner class, which inherited from Resident, which inherited from Person.
+Multilevel inheritance.
+"So BusinessOwner gets features from both Resident and Person."

+"Exactly.
+But there's more: polymorphism.
+One pointer type, many object types.
+That's next."

 **Next Lesson:** Polymorphism - The Power of Virtual Functions